What is Eutelsat OneWeb Satellite Internet?

 The OneWeb and Eutelsat merger

 In July 2022, OneWeb and Eutelsat announced their intention to merge.
-The combined company would bring together Eutelsat’s fleet of 36 geostationary orbit (GEO) satellites with OneWeb’s growing constellation of Low Earth Orbit (LEO) satellites.
-This would be the world’s first combination of LEO and GEO satellites, which could mean new capabilities for connectivity.
+The company would combine Eutelsat’s 36 geostationary orbit (GEO) satellite fleet with OneWeb’s growing Low-Earth Orbit (LEO) satellites.
+This would be the world’s first combination of LEO and GEO satellites, which could mean new connectivity capabilities.

 The OneWeb and Eutelsat merger is expected to close by the end of the first half of 2023.10

-Will OneWeb be available in the US and if so, when?
+Will Eutelsat OneWeb be available in the US, and if so, when?

-OneWeb has already signed partnerships with some US-based telco providers, including AT&T,11 so the service will eventually be available in the US, even if you won’t sign up through OneWeb itself.
-Check with your telco provider to see when OneWeb satellite internet service might be available in your area.
+Eutelsat OneWeb has already signed partnerships with some US-based telco providers, including AT&T, so the service will eventually be available in the US, even if you won’t sign up through Eutelsat OneWeb itself.
+Check with your telco provider to see when Eutelsat OneWeb satellite internet service might be available in your area.

-Should you plan to get OneWeb when it’s available?
+Should you plan to get Eutelsat OneWeb when it’s available?

-OneWeb has experienced some speed bumps along its development journey, including a 2020 bankruptcy and disruptions caused by Russia’s invasion of Ukraine.
-But the company seems to be on solid financial footing, has a promising business model and partnerships, and has the potential for exceptionally high-speed, low-latency satellite internet service.
+Eutelsat OneWeb has experienced some speed bumps along its development journey, including a 2020 bankruptcy and disruptions caused by Russia’s invasion of Ukraine.
+However, the company seems on solid financial footing, has a promising business model and partnerships, and has the potential for exceptionally high-speed, low-latency satellite internet service.

-Check back on this page for the latest OneWeb developments, and ask your telco company or broadband provider to see if they will be adding OneWeb to your list of options for internet service.
+Check back on this page for the latest Eutelsat OneWeb developments, and ask your telco company or broadband provider if they will add it to your list of internet service options.

 Related resources